reactivego/rx/doc/QUICKSTART.md

 ```

 ## Generate Code
-Go to the command-line now and run the [jig](https://github.com/reactivego/jig) tool.
+Go to the command-line again and run the [jig](https://github.com/reactivego/jig) tool.
 Use the verbose flag `-v` to see what [jig](https://github.com/reactivego/jig) is doing:
 ```bash
 $ jig -v